reactjs/react.dev/content/docs/error-boundaries.md

 React doesn't need error boundaries to recover from errors in event handlers.
 Unlike the render method and lifecycle methods, the event handlers don't happen during rendering.
 So if they throw, React still knows what to display on the screen.

-If you need to catch an error inside event handler, use the regular JavaScript `try` / `catch` statement:
+If you need to catch an error inside the event handler, use the regular JavaScript `try` / `catch` statement:

 ```js{9-13,17-20}
 class MyComponent extends React.Component {